Black-hole evaporation for cosmological observers: Analyzing the Evaporation Model

-In fact, instead of the usual accelerated evaporation process, from the perspective of a cosmological observer, the mass loss can occur at a decelerated rate.
-This is illustrated in Figure~\ref{m(tau) chi=pi/3} as a curve of positive concavity (with ${M_{0} = 1.25 \times 10^{-19} M_{\odot}}$).
-Remarkably, in this scenario, a black hole may not even evaporate completely.
+In fact, from~the perspective of a cosmological observer (for instance, an~observer on Earth), mass loss can occur at a decelerated rate, rather than at the standard accelerated rate of evaporation.
+This dynamical effect predicted by the model is illustrated in Figure~\ref{m(tau) chi=pi/3}, as~the curve of positive concavity.
+At the present epoch ($\tau' = 0.75$), its mass has only decreased to approximately $1.0 \times 10^{-19} M_{\odot}$.
+A~standard calculation in the Schwarzschild-based model would show a much larger fractional mass loss over the same time interval.
+Remarkably, a~black hole can retain a finite residual mass indefinitely in this~scenario.